- lnsulates product in the tank from ambient temperature variations, reducing emissions to the environment

 - The secondary containment on certain designs may require elaborate and expensive procedures to be tested on-site

-- Exposed concrete outer wall is susceptible to cracking, spalling and weathering – problems that are expensive to correct and are typically not covered by warranty
+- The exposed concrete outer wall is susceptible to cracking, spalling, and weathering – problems that are expensive to correct and are typically not covered by a warranty

 - Polyethylene sheeting depends on concrete for strength and takes years to decompose